- eCommerce Conversion funnel explained

 - What tools to use to analyze your Conversion Funnel?

 - Above and Below the Conversion Funnel: Retaining your Customers

 - How to Optimize Your Content for Every Stage of the Funnel

 - Take-Home Message

-When people view your eCommerce store, you want them to add items to their shopping carts and spend loads of money.
+When people view your eCommerce store, they want to add items to their shopping carts and spend loads of money.
 That is understandable.
 But what if they choose not to?
 You can’t always make a customer purchase something on their first visit.
 What you can do is incorporate them into your eCommerce conversion funnel and begin the process of converting them from prospects to customers.

 Easier said than done.
 All you have to do is optimize your eCommerce conversion funnel and provide a valuable service or product, and you’ll be well on your way to increasing sales, correct?
 Well, things are a bit more complicated than that.

 But first off, what is an eCommerce conversion funnel exactly, and what does it do?
-Or more precisely, what do YOU need to do?
+Or, more precisely, what do YOU need to do?

 eCommerce Conversion funnel explained

-An eCommerce Conversion funnel is terminology that refers to the various steps of a buyer’s journey that lead up to a transaction.
+An eCommerce Conversion funnel is a terminology that refers to the various steps of a buyer’s journey that lead up to a transaction.
 “Top of the funnel,” “middle of the funnel,” and “bottom of the funnel” are the three portions of the conversion funnel.